davidkel/provision-performance/Automated/README.md

-# Automated performance platform deployment of native Fabric
+# Automated performance platform deployment of native Fabric/fabric smart client nodes

 This is a set of ansible scripts that deploy a fabric network natively to a set of VMs/Bare Metal Servers.
 Currently it is expected that all peers and orderers run on separate VMs, you cannot have more than 1 fabric node (peer/orderer) running in the same VM.